 Age-related macular degeneration is the leading cause of vision loss among Americans age 65 and older, according to the American Macular Degeneration Foundation.
 More than 10 million people suffer from the disease, in which the portion of the retina responsible for capturing fine details and color suffers pathological changes.
 As the macula deteriorates, it causes blurred or reduced central vision.

-Macular degeneration is best evaluated and treated by retina specialists, who are ophthalmologists with special training and expertise in disorders of the retinal region.
-Anyone that has suffered the visual effects of macular degeneration should seek out an experienced retina specialist for their medical and surgical care.
+Macular degeneration is best evaluated and treated by the ophthalmologist.
+Anyone that has suffered the visual effects of macular degeneration should seek out an experienced specialist eye doctor.

 What Causes Macular Degeneration?